feldroop/genedex/README.md

 - Flexible cursor API
 - Thoroughly tested using [`proptest`]

 ⚠️ **Warning:** this library is in an early stage.
 The API is still subject to changes.
+Currently, only a basic FM-Index is impkemented.
+For upcoming features, take a look at the [roadmap](./ROADMAP.md).
 Any kind of feedback and suggestions via the issue tracker is highly appreciated! ⚠️

 ## Usage